Zulinlo/to-do-list/README.md

 # To Do List using ReactJs
-A simpel to do list built with ReactJs hooks
+A simple to do list built with ReactJs hooks